tom-r/tactics_pi/README.md

   it shows the boat laylines as well, the surface current, a pointer to the waypoint (either set manually as the temporary Tactics waypoint or read from a NMEA RMB sentence), AWA, TWA and a marker for the Target-TWA.
   It also shows pointers (needles) for AWA and TWA.
+* If you use NKE instruments, the can create specific NMEA183 performance records with the purpose to upload the data to the system bus and show it on the display of your instruments.
+  You can now e.g. calculate the 'polar target speed' in the plugin and send it to your instrument display outside in the cockpit.
+Currently only available for NKE, but may be enhanced in the future.
 * There are various settings, which I grouped in a separate tab.
 To access the preferences screen, right mouse click on the tactics_pi window, then select “Preferences ...”